y3du/BlueWatch/README.md

 Acknowledgements

 🌐 Overview
-FinalPresentation empowers users to input data, process it with advanced machine learning, and visualize results through dynamic charts and graphs.
+BlueWatch empowers users to input data, process it with advanced machine learning, and visualize results through dynamic charts and graphs.
 Whether analyzing emotions, detecting threats, or assessing severity, this app delivers insights via a centralized dashboard.
 Perfect for data enthusiasts and analysts alike! 📊
 ✨ Key Features

 🔒 User Authentication: Secure login and user management.